 About the District Plan

 If a proposed project does not meet these rules and standards, a Resource Consent is required.
-To find out more contact Council’s duty planner; phone +64 6 871 5000.
+To find out more, contact Council’s duty planner; phone871 5000.

-ePlan makes it quicker and easier to find District Plan provisions that apply to a property.
-Simply type in the address, or find the property on a map, and ePlan will automatically pull out what you need to know.
+Type in an address, or find the property on a map, and ePlan will automatically pull out what you need to know.

-The ePlan has a wide variety of features including:
+The ePlan has a wide variety of features:

 - a map-based interface

-- allowing users to view the parts of the plan that are specific to a particular property
+- allows users to view the parts of the plan that are specific to a particular property

-- information about any variations or appeals that apply to a site
+- provides information on any variations or appeals that apply to a site

-- links allowing users to jump between references in the plan
+- links that allow users to jump between references in the plan

-- allowing users to click on highlighted words to see their legal meaning
+- allows users to click on highlighted words to see their legal meaning

 - a property summary which shows features in the District Plan that apply to a site (such as hazards or heritage features)